Flashcards in Caries Risk Assessment and Prevention Deck (20):

 What are some risk factors to caries development?

--Feeding habits (Time/Frequency of substrate intake, bottle feeding over night, sugary drinks)
+-Diet: Food Substrate, feeding habits (Time/Frequency of substrate intake, bottle feeding over night, sugary drinks)

 -Medical conditions (sugar based meds, dry mouth, special needs (lower access to care), defective glands)

 -Geographic location (lack of F- and access to care)

 What are some protective factors to caries development?

 What are some preventative measures to prevent childhood caries spread?

 -Treating mother's oral health to prevent vertical transmission

 -Treat sibling's oral health to prevent horizontal transmission

 -CAMBRA (Caries Management by Risk assessment)